cortes-ciriano-lab/Drug_sensitivity/README.md

-Random Forest to predict cellular sensitivity to different compounds.
+Neural network to predict cellular sensitivity to different compounds.

 Compounds and Screen data - PRISM